osisoft/Edge-Data-Store-Docs/content/sds/types/sds-types-outside-dotnet.md

 # SdsTypes outside of .NET framework

 You can manually build types when .NET `SdsTypeBuilder` is unavailable.
-In the following examples, types are built and defined in [Python](https://github.com/osisoft/sample-ocs-waveform-python) and [JavaScript](https://github.com/osisoft/sample-ocs-waveform-nodejs).
+In the following examples, types are built and defined in Python and Javascript.
+For more detailed examples, see the OCS code samples in GitHub for[Python](https://github.com/osisoft/sample-ocs-waveform-python) and [JavaScript](https://github.com/osisoft/sample-ocs-waveform-nodejs).

 For samples in other languages, go to [OCS code samples in GitHub](https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/SDS_WAVEFORM_README.md).